cloudflare/cloudflare-docs/products/workers/src/content/learning/using-websockets.md

 </Aside>

-WebSockets allow you to communicate in real-time with your Cloudflare Workers serverless functions.
+WebSockets allow you to communicate in real time with your Cloudflare Workers serverless functions.
 In this guide, you will learn the basics of WebSockets on Cloudflare Workers, both from the perspective of writing WebSocket servers in your Workers functions, as well as connecting to and working with those WebSocket servers as a client.

 WebSockets are open connections sustained between the client and the origin server.
 Inside a WebSocket connection, the client and the origin can pass data back and forth without having to reestablish sessions.
 This makes exchanging data within a WebSocket connection fast.
 WebSockets are often used for real-time applications such as live chat and gaming.